chenzhuo1011/libri_css/README.md

 3. Finally, the ASR results can be scored as follows.
     ```
     cd scoring
-    ./scripts/eval_continuous.sh ../exp/data/baseline/segments/decoding_result.sort/13_0.0
+    ./scripts/eval_continuous.sh ../sample
-    python ./python/report.py --inputdir ../exp/data/baseline/segments/decoding_result.sort/13_0.0
+    python ./python/report.py --inputdir ../sample
-    cd ..
     ```
-    If you have skipped step 2, you may use the sample CTM files provided under "sample" directory instead.
+    This performs evaluation for the sample CTM files provided under "sample" directory, which correspond to the "no separation" results of Table 2 in [2].
-    The last Python script, scoring/python/report.py, will print out WERs as follows, which correspond to the "no separation results" of Table 2 in [2].
+    The last Python script, scoring/python/report.py, will print out the results as follows.
     ```
     Result Summary
     --------------
     Condition: %WER
-    0S       : 15.4
+    0S       : 15.5
-    0L       : 11.4
+    0L       : 11.5
-    10       : 21.7
+    10       : 21.9
-    20       : 27.2
+    20       : 27.1
-    30       : 34.3
+    30       : 34.7
-    40       : 40.4
+    40       : 40.8
     ```

 ### Utterance-wise evaluation